 I am definitely not talking about spirituality in the sense of positive power statements, wishing wealth will come my way, law of attraction, 1990's PME stuff.

-It's the side of spirituality the doesn't focus on personal material gain.
-It's the irony that once I stopped focusing so much on material wealthy was when it flowed my way.
+It's this side of spirituality that doesn't focus on material gain.
+The irony is that once I stopped focusing so much on material wealth, this was when it flowed my way.

 Which includes the principle that wealth and money may be linked in some way but are not the same thing.